DS-100/sp25/syllabus.md

 **Lecture participation**: While synchronous lecture attendance (in-person or through Zoom) is not mandatory, we expect you to "participate" in lecture by answering lecture poll questions in one of two ways: (1) synchronously during the lecture as poll questions are launched; or (2) asynchronously using a link provided after lecture.
 - Lecture participation is graded using poll responses on a 0/1 basis.
-  - Synchronous Participation: complete at least one participation poll question during the live lecture timeslot (11:00am-12:30pm, Tuesdays and Thursdays).
+  - Synchronous Participation: complete at least one participation poll question during the live lecture timeslot (5:00pm-6:30pm, Tuesdays and Thursdays).
 As long as you submit a response to at least one poll question in this timeframe, you will receive synchronous attendance credit.
   - Asynchronous Participation: complete all participation poll questions from the link provided on the course website within one week of the corresponding lecture.
   - In both cases, participation is graded on completion, not correctness.
-- If you submit all participation polls over the course of the semester (i.e., do not use any of the three automatic drops), you will receive +0.5% bonus points applied to your final overall grade in the class.
 - See the [Policies](#policies) section for lecture participation drops.